makersacademy/takeaway-challenge/README.md

 Comments
 -------

 I attempted the first three user stories.
-However my attempt is incomplete.
-My print_orders spec is failing.
-I'm not to sure how to resolve it.
+However my attempt is incomplete. although my spec is passing my feature test is not producing my intended result. it only prints the first order.

+how can I go about improving the code? for a week 2 student is this the level of coding I should be at?
 Task
 -----